 It's a non-impact exercise appropriate for a multitude of fitness levels.
 Add it to your lower-body routine to balance out quad-centric exercises, such as squats and leg extensions.

-Weighted Reverse Leg Curls
+How to Do Weighted Reverse Leg Curls

-The gluteal and hamstrings muscles are essential for walking and running, particularly during the extension phase when your legs swing backward.
-Virtually all competitive athletes train their gluteals and hamstrings in order to run, jump, climb, kick or skate faster, although nonathletes and the elderly can benefit from the better balance, stability and endurance that the strong muscles provide.
+Hamstrings muscles are essential for walking and running, particularly during the extension phase when your legs swing backward.
+Virtually all competitive athletes train their hamstrings to run, jump, climb, kick or skate faster, although non-athletes and the elderly can benefit from the better balance, stability and endurance that the strong muscles provide.